Non-linear Neurons with Human-like Apical Dendrite Activations: Experiments

 {\bf Evaluation metrics.} For the classification tasks (object recognition, gender prediction, voice emotion recognition and dialect identification), we report the classification accuracy.
 For the regression task (age estimation), we report the mean absolute error (MAE).

-{\bf Baselines.} We consider several neural architectures ranging from shallow MLPs to deep CNNs: one-hidden-layer MLP, two-hidden-layer MLP, LeNet, VGG-9, ResNet-18, ResNet-50 and character-level CNNs with and without Squeeze-and-Excitation (SE) blocks \cite{Hu-CVPR-2018}.
+{\bf Baselines.} We consider several neural architectures ranging from shallow MLPs to deep CNNs: one-hidden-layer MLP, two-hidden-layer MLP, LeNet, VGG-9, ResNet-18, ResNet-50 and character-level CNNs with and without Squeeze-and-Excitation (SE) blocks \citep{Hu-CVPR-2018}.
 The baseline architectures are based on ReLU, leaky ReLU, RBF or Swish.
 The latter two activation functions are added because they share one property with ADA, namely the capability to solve XOR when plugged into a single artificial neuron.
 The goal of our experiments is to study the effect of $(i)$ replacing ReLU and leaky ReLU with ADA and leaky ADA, respectively, and $(ii)$ replacing the standard neurons with our PyNADA.
 The number of weights in PyNADA is twice as high, but the size of the activation maps is the same as in standard neurons (due to summation of the two branches in PyNADA).
 For a fair comparison, we included three baseline pyramidal neurons: one with ReLU on both branches (PyNReLU), one with ReLU and RBF (PyNRBF) and one with ReLU and Swish (PyNSwish).
-All neural models are trained using the Adam optimizer \cite{Kingma-ICLR-2015}.
-With the exception of ResNet-18 and ResNet-50, which are implemented in PyTorch \cite{Paszke-NeurIPS-2019}, all other neural networks are implemented in TensorFlow \cite{Abadi-OSDI-2016}.
-Since we employ different architectures in each task, we describe them in more details in the corresponding subsections below.
+All neural models are trained using the Adam optimizer \citep{Kingma-ICLR-2015}.
+With the exception of ResNet-18 and ResNet-50, which are implemented in PyTorch \citep{Paszke-NeurIPS-2019}, all other neural networks are implemented in TensorFlow \citep{Abadi-OSDI-2016}.
+Since we employ different architectures in each task, we describe them in more detail in the corresponding subsections below.

 In summary, we emphasize that our experiments aim to compare models within the following three groups: $(i)$ ReLU, RBF, Swish versus ADA; $(ii)$ leaky ReLU versus leaky ADA; $(iii)$ PyNReLU, PyNRBF, PyNSwish versus PyNADA and leaky PyNADA.
-Note that for PyNADA we consider both standard and leaky activations.
+Note that, for PyNADA, we consider both standard and leaky activations.
 In leaky PyNADA, the basal dendrites are followed by leaky ReLU and the apical dendrites are followed by leaky ADA.

-Significance testing is performed within each group, considering the above organization.
+Significance testing \cite{Dietterich-NC-1998} is performed within each group, considering the above organization.
 We also emphasize that the compared models within a group have the same number of parameters and the same computational complexity, e.g.~we do not aim to compare ReLU with PyNADA directly.